Linguistic/linguistic-2015/README.md

 To start Linguist, simply `cd` into Linguist's home directory and run the following two commands:

-	$ npm install
+	$ npm install --production
-	$ node server.js
+	$ gulp

-Fire up any web browser and go to http://localhost:4000.
+Once the gulp build has finished, fire up any web browser and go to http://localhost:4000.
 There you have it, a local copy of Linguist!
+Alternatively, you can install all dependencies (including development dependencies) by just running `npm install`.

 ## Configuring Nginx